 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

 Refugee & Immigrant Services provides adjustment and employment services to Refugees from the northern ten counties in Illinois.
-Our job developers and staff work with employers who have found that hiring refugees and immigrants through our program has assisted them in attaining great production rates and locating wonderful employees.
+Our Business Services Staff work with employers who have found that hiring refugees and immigrants through our program has assisted them in attaining great productivity and discovering outstanding employees.

 A refugee is a person who has fled his or her native country because of past persecution or a well-founded fear of persecution.
 This can be based on race, nationality, religion, political opinion, or a membership in a particular social group.
 Refugees are legal immigrants that are looking for an opportunity to demonstrate their strong work ethics and stable employment.

 Yes, Refugees are authorized to work in the United States.
 They can produce documentation which establishes their right to work for employers.
 Furthermore, all Refugees are E-Verify compliant.
 Our Business Services Staff are available to answer any questions regarding this authorization process.

 Refugees have varying levels of English capabilities, both spoken and written.
 Many employers have taken full advantage of our free interpretation services, if needed on the job.